sashasochka/sashasochka.github.io/_posts/2014-05-05-my-microsoft-intership.md

 In the same time I applied for internship at Google, remembering the interest from the company some time ago.

-After I send applications, there was about a month until the interviews.
+After I sent applications, there was about a month until the interviews.
 I tried to read as much articles from other people about this topic as possible.
 As I expected, they suggested to focus mostly on algorithms, data structures, complexity analysis as companies like MS are mostly testing your ability